Online and Self-directed Skills Development

 - Look at job profiles on graduate careers websites, such as Prospects and TargetJobs, and review the job descriptions for the roles you are considering.

 - Review information provided by professional and industry bodies, and also use industry publications and websites as they will often have information on training courses and tool kits that are relevant for the industry.

 - Seek information and ideas through the career pages of individual firms and look to see whether they are offering online and on-campus training events, or webinars and other information sessions where you might ask for ideas and advice.

 As you complete any course or additional training, seek out opportunities or create practical experiences where you can use your new skills.
 Consider running you own projects, volunteer to do something for an individual or organisation, or look for ways to become more hands-on in a society or any other extracurricular activity.

 - short-term work experience through a micro-internship;

 - regular hands-on experience by volunteering or within a society role;

-- practical experience with an employability programme run by the Careers Service – such as The Student Consultancy, Research Strategy Consultancy and The Agency;
+- practical experience with an employability programme run by the Careers Service – such as The Oxford Strategy Challenge, The Student Consultancy, Research Strategy Consultancy and The Agency;

 - work experience and internships of all kinds – the closer this experience is to the sector, company and position that you are targeting, the more directly relevant the experience will appear to hiring organisations.

 There are near limitless possibilities and it will be useful to take time to identify what is of greatest interest to you personally and of most relevance to prospective employers.